Brink's Prepaid Mastercard® Review

 Brink's Prepaid Mastercard® Overview

-The Brink's Prepaid Mastercard® is a good option for anyone who wants to be able to get their money quickly and manage their funds around the clock using a smartphone.
-Cardholders can sign up for direct deposit to get paychecks or government benefits up to two days faster than what banks can offer.
+The Brink's Prepaid Mastercard® is a good option for anyone who wants to be able to get their money quickly and manage their funds anywhere using a smartphone.
+Cardholders can sign up for direct deposit to get paychecks or government benefits up to two days faster compared to depositing paper checks.
 Money can be added from your existing bank account, your PayPal account or another Brink’s card.

 Here’s a look at some of the other perks offered by this card: